 Is your dog always scratching, chewing, itching, or licking itself?
 Nibbling on its paws like they've been smeared with peanut butter?
-Although it may appear adorable at first, these are all indications of common dog allergies.
+Although it may appear adorable at first, these are all indications that your dog is allergic.

 Dog allergies are very common, and they are one of the primary causes of veterinary visits.
 Usually, their skin and ears are the most affected areas.
 Just as they are for humans, environmental and seasonal allergies can cause some discomfort and be an issue for dogs.
 While allergies in people tend to improve, allergies in dogs often worsen with age.